herbertli/Gravitational_Voronoi/README.md

 python3 voronoi_game.py <number-of-stones> <number-of-players> <host-ip> <port> 1
 ```

+Try not to refresh the page!
+At the moment, the board display will bug out.
-Every time you start a new server the board will reset on your display.
+Every time you start a new server, the board will reset on your display.

 ### Saving boards from display
 If you wish to save the boards (artworks) from the games you play, you can right click to save the image